SamirAttar/Hotel-Rating-Microservices/README.md

 server.port=8092

-4. Now run application and In chrome put localhost:8083 Here yiu will get eureka server UI.
+4. Now run application and In chrome put localhost:8083 Here you will get eureka server UI.

 ---------------------------------------------------